mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 The steps to resolve keystore conflicts are as follows:

-1. Ensure a read/write IndexedDB transaction is open against the `pending` and `items` collections.
-2. The `pending` collection is queried for records targeting "keystores", and grouped by id.
+1. The `pending` collection is queried for records targeting "keystores", and grouped by id.
-3. For each unique id:
+2. For each unique id:

     1. A working keystore is constructed as follows: